-The rate is reduced by 40% for vehicles using E85 ethanol fuel blend.
+The rate is reduced by 40% for vehicles using E85 ethanol fuel blend, provided vehicle emissions are no greater than 250 CO₂.
 Families with at least three children are also granted a discount.

 ii.
 Second Hand Vehicles

-For second-hand vehicles registered since 2004 the tax is based on the administrative fiscal horsepower (chevaux-fiscaux) of the vehicle, as follows:
+For second-hand vehicles registered since 2004, and with an existing French registration, the tax is based on the administrative fiscal horsepower (chevaux-fiscaux) of the vehicle, as follows:

 |Between 10 and 11||€100|